gewmas/JGame_Slogo_Team11/Design Document.md

 #Design Goals - Back End
-The back end will takes the command string from front end and update the TurtleTrace of the Turtle and the front end can update the painting according to the trace.
+The back end will take the command string from the front end and update the TurtleTrace of the Turtle.
+The front end can then update the view according to the trace.

-SLogo will be implemented using the Model-View-Controller (MVC) architecture and therefore there are three main classes, Model, View and Controller.
+SLogo will be implemented using the Model-View-Controller (MVC) architecture which has three main classes, Model, View and Controller.
-* Controller is responsible to store instances of Turtle and servers interface for View and Model.
-View will call function in Controller to pass command strings to Model, set activeTurtle and get multiple properties of the activeTurtle, background color.
+* Controller is responsible for storing instances of Turtle and servers interface for View and Model.
+View will call a function in Controller to pass command strings to Model, set activeTurtle and get multiple properties of the activeTurtle, background color.
 Model will update the TurtleTrace of the activeTurtle.
-* Model is responsible to parse the command strings, update muliple properties and TurtleTrace of Turtle.
+* Model is responsible for parsing the command strings, updating muliple properties of the TurtleTrace of Turtle.
-* View is responsible to paint the trace of activeTurtle according to the TurtleTrace.
+* View is responsible for painting the trace of the activeTurtle according to the TurtleTrace.

 #Primary Classes and Methods
 ```java